Skip to content

 Copy and paste the following code in a notebook:

-from pret import component, proxy, run, use_state, use_tracked
+from pret import component, create_store, run, use_state, use_store_snapshot

 from pret.ui.joy import Checkbox, Input, Stack, Typography